SteadyJapanese/SteadyResources/test.md

 ## Youtube channels
 - [**Try it**](https://www.youtube.com/channel/UCcj-cHmS0uD91MLjtdiN89Q): A channel with lots of school lessons for japanese people: math, physics, history, kanji and more
 - [**岡田斗司夫**](https://www.youtube.com/playlist?list=PL1TOJRTrkimL2_RoGQP7F6CdIdvWDOMSM): A guy that analyses anime etc.
+- [**ZENの演実況チャンネル**](https://www.youtube.com/channel/UCp5JwtIBwJXGwJbykklhzIA/playlists?disable_polymer=1): YouTube channel where a native Japanese player goes through visual novels, and reads the unspoken parts.
+Some NSFW material so be warned (or excited, who am I to judge).
+- [**slumberRabbit**](https://www.youtube.com/channel/UC0QG1-lM3ToDIEZ2NcG__Sg/playlists?shelf_id=49&sort=dd&view=50): If anyone is interested in Japanese dubs of games, but cannot afford them because Japanese imports can be expensive, this channel has some good stuff!

 ## Android apps
 Here is a bunch of android manga applications, each one gives you at least one free issue a day.
 A number if the apps have content overlaps, so you could use them to continue reading a single story when you finish your daily allotment of points for one app, or you could read stuff separately and do one story a day of a particular series in order to develop a daily reading habit . **You need JAPANESE google play account for the download**.